barrieca/KRR_Project/README.md

 analogical retrieval.
 Secondly, it increases (or decreases) the value of these attributes in subsequent recommendations, depending on the feedback the user provides about the recommendations.

-To retain information about the user, the system stores a similarity vector, which is the final determinant in which games the user is recommended.
+To retain information about the user, the system stores a similarity vector, which is the final determinant of which games the user is recommended.
 Initially each feature in the vector has equal weight (`writer=0.1, programmer=0.1,...,score=0.1`).
 Additionally, each recommended game carries its own game score vector.
 The features in these vectors have positive values if they match one or more aspects of the (user provided) games that